OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/dd/fundrate.md

 ---
 title: fundrate
-description: The fundrate page discusses how to display the funding rate by exchange for a certain asset using the fundrate command.
+description: "The fundrate page discusses how to display the funding rate by exchange" for a certain asset using the fundrate command.
 It presents a detailed explanation of the command usage, source, and implies that no parameters are needed.
 This is ideal for those seeking in-depth information about coinglass's API reference.